 The Galton name is locally very common in the area from Poole and to the west into Dorset.
 The majority of the Galtons related to my mother's family were mariners or otherwise associated with the sea and also carpenters.
-It is suggested that the name is a place name from a tiny village to the east of Corfe Castle, now vanished.
+It is suggested that the name originated as a place name from a tiny hamlet, described in 1865 in the Harrod's Directory of Dorset and Wiltshire, as being 1/2 a mile from Owermoigne on the Wareham Road to Dorchester.
+It is marked on Google Maps (2018) as a campsite and there is a Garden Centre named Galton too close by.

 My mother, Edith Elsie Galton was born and brought up in Poole, Dorset.
 Her father, Tom Galton, was a joiner and carpenter and suffered from asthma for most of his life.
 He had very bad scoliosis as well.
 During and after WW1 he worked for the Poole Aircraft Company as a carpenter.